Key Republican wants Ga. as early primary state — in 2028

 Top Georgia Democrats including Sen. Raphael Warnock and U.S. Rep. Nikema Williams of Atlanta support a presidential primary move, and the state party’s former executive director, Scott Hogan, has taken on the role of the top unofficial lobbyist for the idea, reaching out to Republicans and the business community.

 “This isn’t just a political conversation.
-This is very much an economic conversation,” said Williams, who is also the state Democratic chairwoman.
+This is very much an economic conversation,” Williams, who is also the state Democratic chairwoman, said in an interview before Raffensperger’s latest statements about the matter.
 “It’s a benefit across the board, whether Republicans or Democrats.”

 Audrey Haynes, a University of Georgia professor tracking the debate, cited studies showing how much more influential an average American voter becomes when they live in an early nominating state.
 The economic boon, she added, ranges from candidates’ television advertising to a year’s worth of tourism and consumer spending by traveling national media and the top campaigns’ permanent field staffers.